danjhlee/binary_tree_reconstruct/README.md

 - A binary tree is recontructed using the pre-existing binary tree's preorder traversal and inorder traversal.
 - Traversed sequences are stored or enqueued in a queue and extracted or dequeued to make a preorder sequence and a inorder sequence, respectively.
-- Reconstruct the binary tree using the preorder sequence and inorder sequence and inorder traverse of the recontructed binary tree.
+- Reconstruct the binary tree using the preorder sequence and inorder sequence.
+Then, perform inorder traverse of the recontructed binary tree to verify.